 Jessica Ennis-Hill, British Olympian and Gold Medal track and field athlete, is the current Olympic heptathlon champion following her outstanding performance at the London 2012 games.

 Jessica grew up in Sheffield, where she attended Sharrow Primary School before moving onto King Ecgbert Secondary School.
 At a young age Jessica and her sister were introduced to athletics.
 In the school holidays they would attend local athletics camps, where she won her first athletics prize – a pair of trainers.

-In November 2000, aged fourteen, she won the Sheffield Federation for School Sports Whitham Award for the best performance by a Sheffield athlete at the National Schools Championships, where she won the high jump competition.
+In 2000, aged fourteen, she won the Sheffield Federation for School Sports Whitham Award for the best performance by a Sheffield athlete at the National Schools Championships, where she won the high jump competition.

 Since 2000, Jessica Ennis' progression through the junior and youth competitions showed she was a promising talent for the future.
 She continued to study and attended the World University Games in 2005 achieving a bronze medal.

 In August 2012 Jessica Ennis won the gold medal in the heptathlon at the London 2012 Olympic Games with a British and Commonwealth record score of 6,955 points.
 Jessica had proved her immense talent as a multi-eventer and cemented herself into the history books.

-Jessica Ennis is a patron of the Sheffield Children's Hospital charity and of businessman Barrie Wells's sports foundation.
+Jessica Ennis-Hill is a patron of the Sheffield Children's Hospital charity and of businessman Barrie Wells's sports foundation.
 She is also an Ambassador for the Jaguar Academy of Sport.
 She writes a column for The Times newspaper and has been involved in advertising campaigns for Aviva, Powerade, BP, Adidas, Omega watches and Olay 'Essentials'.